-ALU Saturation Mode
+2.2.5 ALU Saturation Mode

-The AR register has a twos-complement saturation mode of operation that automatically sets it to the maximum negative or positive value if an ALU result overflows or underflows.
-This feature is enabled or disabled executing the ena ar_sat and dis ar_sat assembly instructions, respectively, or by setting or clearing bit 3 of MSTAT.
-The ALU saturation mode is disabled by default upon reset.
+The AR register has a twos-complement saturation mode of operation which automatically sets it to the maximum negative or positive value if an ALU result overflows or underflows.
+This feature is enabled by setting bit 3 of the mode status register (MSTAT).
 When enabled, the value loaded into AR during an ALU operation depends on the state of the overflow and carry status generated by the ALU on that cycle.
 The following table summarizes the loading of AR when saturation mode is enabled.

 Overflow (AV) Carry (AC) AR Contents

 0 0 ALU Output

 0 1 ALU Output

-1 0 0111111111111111 full-scale positive
+1 0 011111111111111111 full-scale positive

-1 1 10000000000000000 full-scale negative
+1 1 1000000000000000 full-scale negative